Hypergear/UCL_Dissertation/Report/Results.md

 ### Network optimization

 The Tonga volcano eruption on 20 Dec 2021 was believed as the largest volcanic eruption since the 1883 on record, which subsequently caused the destruction on its only STC on 15th Jan.(https://edition.cnn.com/2022/05/12/asia/tonga-eruption-biggest-in-more-a-century-scn/index.html)
-After 38 days of lack of full access to internet, repair ship Reliance replaced 92km of STC between Tonga to Fiji.(Tomé, 2022) During that time the communication with outside world was backed up with satellite telecommunication, but the traffic shrank around 99%.
+After 38 days of lack of full access to internet, repair ship Reliance replaced 92km of STC between Tonga to Fiji.(@tom_2022_internet) During that time the communication with outside world was backed up with satellite telecommunication, but the traffic shrank around 99%.
 ![tonga_traffic](img/tonga_traffic.png)
-###### _Figure. %&%&%N. Tonga internet traffic during the STC failure_(https://radar.cloudflare.com/)
+###### _Figure. %&%&%N. Tonga internet traffic during the STC failure_(@cloudflare_2022_internet)

 #### Redundancy analysis